nira-community/awesome-low-level/README.md

 #### 8. Network Systems Programming

 Network systems programming focuses on how computers communicate and exchange data over networks.
-Instead of building websites or user interfaces, you're working on the underlying systems that allow devices, servers, and applications to send, receive, and process data efficiently.
-This field powers everything from web servers and cloud infrastructure to multiplayer games and distributed systems.
+Instead of building websites or user interfaces, you're working on the systems underneath that allow devices, servers, and applications to send, receive, and process data efficiently.
+This field is used in everything from web servers and cloud infrastructure to multiplayer games and distributed systems.

-In this field, you'll commonly use C, C++, Rust and Go.
-You'll work with networking concepts such as sockets, TCP/IP, UDP, HTTP, WebSockets, DNS, TLS/SSL, packet transmission, routing, and load balancing.
-You'll also encounter important systems programming topics like asynchronous programming, multithreading, concurrency, event loops, epoll, io_uring, and performance optimization.
+You'll commonly use C, C++, Rust, and Go.
+You'll work with networking concepts like sockets, TCP/IP, UDP, HTTP, WebSockets, DNS, TLS/SSL, packet transmission, routing, and load balancing.
+You'll also come across systems programming topics like asynchronous programming, multithreading, concurrency, event loops, epoll, io_uring, and performance optimization.

-> The tech stack often includes tools and technologies such as Linux networking, Nginx, HAProxy, Wireshark, gRPC, Redis, Kafka, and cloud platforms.
-You'll spend time analyzing network traffic, handling thousands or even millions of connections, reducing latency, and ensuring reliable communication between distributed systems.
+> The tech stack often includes things like Linux networking, Nginx, HAProxy, Wireshark, gRPC, Redis, Kafka, and cloud platforms.
+You'll spend a lot of time analyzing network traffic, handling thousands or even millions of connections, reducing latency, and making sure distributed systems can communicate reliably.

 - **[Awesome Networking](https://github.com/facyber/awesome-networking)**
 - **[Awesome Computer Networking](https://github.com/nyquist/awesome-networking)**